 - Duplicate or Triplicate Originals: This Agreement may be executed in duplicate or triplicate originals, each of which shall be deemed an original and equally admissible in evidence.
 All such executed copies shall together constitute one and the same agreement.

-33, Notices- Delivery of Notices: All notices, requests, demands, or other communications required or permitted under this Agreement must be delivered in writing.
-Notices may be delivered via email, certified mail, or any other method expressly agreed upon by the Agency and the Talent.
+32. Notices- Delivery of Notices: All notices, requests, demands, or other communications required or permitted under this Agreement must be delivered in writing.
+Notices may be delivered via email, certified mail, or another method expressly agreed upon by the parties.

 - Notice to the Agency: Notices to the Agency must be sent to the following contact information:

-- Notice to the Talent: Notices to the Talent will be sent to the contact information provided by the Talent at the time of onboarding or as updated in writing.
-The Talent agrees to notify the Agency promptly of any updates to their contact information to ensure timely delivery of notices.
+info@goodcompanyevents.co- Notice to the Client: Notices to the Client will be sent to the contact information provided at the time of booking.
+The Client agrees to notify the Agency of any updates to their contact information to ensure timely delivery of notices.

 - Effective Date of Notices: Notices sent via email will be deemed received on the date the email is successfully sent, provided no delivery failure notice is received.